(Revised January 2023)

 Students are encouraged to selectively participate and present papers at professional meetings in the United States and abroad.
 Given the demands of the program, however, the Department advises that students favor publications in professional journals over conference papers.

-XVI.
+XV.
 Travel Funds

 Requests for funds totaling up to $900 per year for Pre-Generals students, and up to $1,650 per year for Post-Generals students will be available for travel, lodging, and registration expenses incurred while participating in a conference or in connection with research travel.
 (These funds will not, however, roll over from one academic year to the next.)

-XVII.
+XVI.
 Publication Funds

 In very special cases, the Department will consider supporting publications.
 A student may petition the Department for subvention funds.
 If warranted, the Department will determine the extent of the subvention.

-XVIII.
+XVII.
 Placement Dossiers

-In order to ensure that student’s records have been fully and fairly presented, the DGS may review the dossiers and the Faculty letters of recommendation before they are sent to prospective employers.
+In order to ensure that student’s records have been fully and fairly presented, the DGS may review the dossiers and the faculty letters of recommendation before they are sent to prospective employers.

 The Department will cover Interfolio's annual fee allowing you to send up to 50 applications.
 If for any reason the student exceeds this approved amount, additional costs will only be covered by the Department if they are approved by the student’s advisor and the DGS.

-XIX.
+XVIII.
 DCE Status and Financial Support

 Students who have not completed the program by the end of their fifth year at Princeton have the option of applying for an additional year of DCE (Dissertation Completion Enrollment) status (see DCE Status at the Graduate School website).
 Since DCE students are not funded by the Graduate School in the same manner as regularly enrolled students, the Department may provide additional financial support through the assignment of language courses to departmental students with DCE status.
 Since the Department cannot guarantee teaching positions to all DCE students in need of financial support, it has therefore established the following guidelines regarding the assignment of courses to DCE students: